Exact Simulation of Max-Infinitely Divisible Processes: Introduction

-However, analytical forms of the multivariate distribution functions of such processes exist only in special cases, and by analogy with max-stable processes their numerical evaluation in high dimensions becomes impossible due to the combinatorial explosion of the number of terms to be calculated \citep{Padoan.etal:2010,Castruccio.etal:2016,Huser.etal:2020}.
+{where, by convention, $Z(\bm s)$ takes value at the lower boundary of the support of $\eta_i(\bm s)$ when the PPP $\{\eta_i\}$ contains no point (which can happen when $\Lambda$ is finite).
+To avoid intricate theoretical issues dealing with the lower boundary, we here assume that $\Lambda$ is an infinite measure, such that the number of Poisson points $\eta_i$ in \eqref{eq:max-id} is infinite.} However, analytical forms of the multivariate {density} functions of such processes exist only in special cases, and by analogy with max-stable processes their numerical evaluation in high dimensions becomes impossible due to the combinatorial explosion of the number of terms to be calculated \citep{Padoan.etal:2010,Castruccio.etal:2016,Huser.etal:2020}.
 Consequently, simulation of max-stable processes is often crucial to study their dependence characteristics, or for simulation-based inference \citep{Erhardt2012,Hainy.etal:2016,Lee.etal:2018}, and the same is true for general classes of max-id processes.
 However, exact simulation of $Z(\bm s)$ in \eqref{eq:max-id} is not trivial, especially when the number of functions $\eta_i$ is infinite and when these random functions are tricky to sample.